OID Repository

 A Registration Authority (RA) is responsible for allocating child arcs to the OID for which it manages.
 It ensures that an integer is used once among the subsequent arcs (child OIDs).
 As much as possible, it avoids the same identifier (beginning with a lowercase letter) being used for multiple sub-arcs.
 It also keeps a record of information (name of a contact person, postal address, telephone and fax numbers, email address, etc.) about the RA for each child OID and delegates its duty to each 'child' RA.
 Such information can be stored in the OID repository but it is important to understand that an OID first need to be officially allocated by an RA before it can be described on this website which is not an official RA, but a repository of information about existing OIDs.

 The first Registration Authority of an OID is the very first person or company to whom the OID was allocated by the RA of the superior OID.
-According to the ITU-T Rec.
-X.660 | ISO/IEC 9834-1 standard, the first RA can't be changed (if the responsibility is transfered to someone else, the information is recorded in the "Current Registration Authority" section, without changing the "First Registration Authority" section).
+According to Recommendation ITU-T X.660 | ISO/IEC 9834-1, the first RA can't be changed (if the responsibility is transfered to someone else, the information is recorded in the "Current Registration Authority" section, without changing the "First Registration Authority" section).

 By default, if the OID has recently been allocated, the Current RA is the First RA.
 So, if you are entering information in the OID repository, please fill only the "First Registration Authority" section, and don't copy the same information in the "Current Registration Authority" section).